New Castle Defective Product Lawyer

 If you fail to take legal action within two years of your accident or injury, you will most likely lose the right to pursue financial compensation.
 This is why it is important to contact a product liability lawyer as soon as possible.

-Get Help From an Injury Lawyer in Pennsylvania
+Get Help From a Product Liability Lawyer in Pennsylvania

 A defective product can cause life-threatening injuries.
 If you or a loved one suffered a serious injury because of a defective and dangerous product in New Castle, Pennsylvania, contact a lawyer from Dallas W. Hartman, P.C to schedule a free consultation.
-Find out how we can help you today.
+Find out how our experienced Pittsburgh defective product lawyers can help you today.